albgar/aiida_core/docs/source/plugins/siesta/standard.rst

 * **basis**, class :py:class:`ParameterData  <aiida.orm.data.parameter.ParameterData>`

     A dictionary specifically intended for basis set information.
-Currently there is only a stub implementation targeting the `pao-basis-sizes` block, but soon there will be more functionality (most likely implemented as raw fdf-block content in a first round).
+It follows the same structure as the **parameters** element, including the allowed use of fdf-block items.

 * **kpoints**, class :py:class:`KpointsData <aiida.orm.data.array.kpoints.KpointsData>`
   Reciprocal space points on which to build the wavefunctions.
-Can either be a mesh or a list of points with/without weights
+Can either be a mesh or a list of points with/without weights.
+There is no support yet for Siesta's kgrid-cutoff keyword

 Outputs
 -------